MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 **R Server for Linux**

 This release now supports Ubuntu 14.04 and 16.04 on premises.
-For installation instructions, see [Install R Server on Linux](rserver-install-linux-server.md).
+For installation instructions, see [Install R Server for Linux](rserver-install-linux-server.md).

 <a name="bkmk_Spark"></a>
 **R Server for Hadoop (MapReduce and Spark)**